aherne/c-data-structures-api/README.md

 	- Queue: implements a FIFO container adaptor where data is pushed to bottom and popped from head (similar to std::queue, but using dynamic arrays)
 - Tree: none (trying to set a common ground is unintuitive and would lead to over-programming)
 	- RedBlackTree: A binary search tree balanced on red-black principles.
+	- Tree: A n-ary tree (no STL equivalent)
-	- TreeNode: A n-ary tree (no STL equivalent)
+	- UniqueTree: A n-ary tree guaranteed to store unique values per node (no STL equivalent)

 Operations complexity @ list:
 <table>